 I've loved that introduction since I was a kid.
 And every so often when I'm working on something with our terrific arranger Kevin Amos, I'll say, "Why don't we start with something like that Billy May intro for 'Serenade in Blue'?"
 And then we both laugh - because there's nothing "like" it, not really.
 And you'd be ill-advised to try to match it.
 But we did our best to tiptoe around the same kind of turf in the intro to Jessica Martin's version of "I Wish I Didn't Love You So" for our Frank Loesser centenary special.

-I was asked on a recent Mark's Mailbox to name my Desert Island Discs, and I slightly dodged the question, aside from indicating a preference for non-vocal music.
-But Billy May's magnificent post-Miller instrumental recording of his old Miller arrangement would certainly be on that list.
+I was asked on a Mark's Mailbox a year or three back to name my Desert Island Discs, and I slightly dodged the question, aside from indicating a preference for non-vocal music.
+But Billy May's intro to his old Miller arrangement would almost be a pick in itself.

 At the time, "At Last" was a smaller hit than "Serenade in Blue".
 It was, after all, wartime, and so romantic uncertainty - "Tell me, darling, is there still a spark?" - had more takers than blue skies up above.
 But our ears were also, I think, more subtly attuned back then.
 And when I hear that "Serenade in Blue" I'm somewhere in another world where melismatic divas aren't coarsening up "At Last" into cheaply emotive bombast.
 Much has changed in the years between a haunting ballad of wartime parting and a reliable 21st century wedding favorite, but some things never change: both songs are by Harry Warren, and still nobody knows his name.